AriFordsham/GHCWiki/arm-linux-ghc.md

 $ touch mkDerivedConstantsHdr mkDerivedConstants.o mkGHCConstants mkGHCConstants.o
 ```

+## Wrong Stuff

+Oops, I mis-read the directions, so this next section is junk.

 Build the compiler on the host.
 There seems to be a circular depends between utils and compat so I had to hack it a bit.
 First edit H/utils/Makefile and remove ghc-pkg from the SUBDIRS list in the else clause.